TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1) Hire developers who love to ship and have a track record of shipping.
 When interviewing find out as much about what they've shipped and the trade-offs they had to consider to ship efficiently as you do about the technical side

-1) Developers who love to ship aren't averse to new and shiny, but they assess the new-shiny in terms of how it will allow them to ship more
+1) Developers who love to ship aren't averse to new and shiny, they embrace it, but they assess the new-shiny in terms of how it will allow them to ship more.
+They also tend to be passionately skeptical about new-shiny for the sake of it

 1) It's not wasted time to experiment with new shiny and then decide "this is great, but there's no business case here (_it won't really help us ship_), let's leave it for now"